 React Native + React Web

-@base14/scout-react is a single npm package that ships zero-config
+@base-14/scout-react is a single npm package that ships zero-config

 OpenTelemetry RUM for three runtimes: